 One of the biggest barriers for new rental real estate investors who want to buy their first rental property is the cost.
 Yet while high property prices can be a problem for some, for other investors, the solution is to look for reduced-price residential properties.
 Many properties that sell below market value are foreclosed homes.
 And, those discount prices may seem like a great bargain.
 But before you buy one, it is important for you to thoroughly assess both the pros and cons of securing a foreclosed home to use as a Southborough rental property.

 Pro: Lower Prices

-The primary and most obvious benefit of purchasing a foreclosed property for your next rental is the price.
-Foreclosures tend to be priced below market rates because the banks that hold them don’t want to own real estate – they want their money.
-This makes the banks motivated to sell.
-Of course, it’s essential to understand why foreclosures are often sold at a reduced price because they aren’t always in good condition.
+The first and most noticeable benefit of buying a foreclosed property to use as a rental is the price.
+Foreclosures tend to be priced below market rates because the banks that hold them don’t want to own real estate – they do want their money.
+This often makes the banks motivated to sell.
+Of course, it’s also important to understand why foreclosures are regularly sold at a reduced price.
+The most common reason is that the properties are not always in good condition.
 But if you have the skills or budget to do a little fixing up, a foreclosed home may be right for you.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.